 There are circumstances when it is appropriate for staff in school to use reasonable force to safeguard children and young people.
+It is not illegal to touch a young person.

 The term 'reasonable force' covers the broad range of actions used by staff that involves a degree of physical contact to control or restrain young people.